12 Ways to Prep Your Home for Hurricane Season

 Turn refrigerator and freezer to coldest setting

 That way if the power does go out your food will stay cold a little longer.
-If your fridge is on the fritz, check out these quick fixes you can do yourself.
+Watch out for these things you should never do during a power outage.

 Unplug electrical appliances if power is lost

 Unplugging your appliances will prevent any potential damage from a power surge once power is restored.
-Do you know you can save hundreds of dollars by unplugging these you don’t use frequently?
+Here are the ways every homeowner should prepare for a power outage.

 Gather insurance documents

 Your home insurance documents and other important papers should be part of your storm kit and readily available in the event of a disaster because you will need that proof for claims and assistance.
-Know what your policy will cover, homeowners insurance has covered some incredible things like blue ice falling from airplanes.
+Make sure you know about these scams that are sadly prevalent after hurricanes and other disasters.

 Determine what to do with pets

 Not all emergency shelters will accept pets through their doors so it’s important to have a plan for your pets.
 Before storm season arrives, locate shelters that allow pets and contact them.
 Keep a picture of your pet if it gets lost or have them microchipped if you haven’t already.
-Try these tips for keeping your pet safe during a natural disaster.
+Here are some tips for keeping your pets safe during a natural disaster.

 Elevate furniture, if there’s time